nathalie-tate/tweetScraping/README.md

 ## Categorization

 In order to train any model, a sample set of Tweets must first be categorized manually.
-The two categories chosen are ``Positive'' and ``Negative'', where a negative Tweet is defined as any tweet that contains transphobic, hateful, or bigoted language.
+The two categories chosen are "Positive" and "Negative", where a negative Tweet is defined as any tweet that contains transphobic, hateful, or bigoted language.
 Positive Tweets were defined as any Tweet that was not negative.
 This includes Tweets that are neutral, off-topic, or in a language